D&D Fighter 5e Guide

 In this post, we will be examining the fighter’s class features and how you can optimize your fighter through choosing your race, background, ability scores, subclass, and feats.

-This guide is meant as a deep dive into the DnD 5e Fighter.
-For a quick overview on the Fighter Class, see my breakdown of the DnD 5e Classes.
+This guide is meant as a deep dive into the DnD 5e fighter.
+For a quick overview of other 5e classes, check out our Guide to DnD 5e Classes.

-I will color code each separate item to help you identify, at a glance, how good that option will be for your Fighter.
+The color code below has been implemented to help you identify, at a glance, how good that option will be for your fighter.
 This color coding isn’t a hard and fast rule; there are plenty of sub-optimized options out there that will be viable to your party and will be fun to play.

 - Red isn’t going to contribute to the effectiveness of your character build at all

 - Orange is an OK option

 - Blue is a great option, you should strongly consider this option for your character